AT3 Tactical FU-BAG AR-15 Lost Parts Kit

 The AR-15 runs best wet.
 Under-lubrication causes more failures than over-lubrication.
 Focus oil on metal-to-metal contact points.

 How often you clean depends on round count, ammunition type, and whether you shoot suppressed.
 Here is a practical schedule.
+If you run a can, the suppressor itself also needs attention; see our suppressor cleaning guide for tear-down and solvent picks by host caliber.

 | Interval | Tasks | Time |